a) General

 the percentage depletion deduction for oil and gas property for that year is

-abated under Section 4(c) of the Taxpayers' Bill of Rights Act [
+abated under Section 4(c) of the Taxpayers' Bill of Rights

 20 ILCS

-2520/4(c)] ; and
+2520/4(c) ] ; and

-iii) IRC section 108(a) provides that a
+108(a) provides that a

 taxpayer in bankruptcy or that is insolvent does not recognize income from

 discharge of indebtedness.
-IRC section 108(d)(6) provides that, when
+IRC section

-partner level.
-Accordingly, the exemption in IRC section 108(a) does not apply
+at the partner level.
+Accordingly, the exemption in IRC section

-in determining the taxable income of a
+determining the taxable income of a partnership;

-Electing Small Business Trust (ESBT).
-An ESBT that owns both stock in one or
+9) Electing Small Business Trust (ESBT).
+An

-more subchapter S corporations and other property is treated as two separate
+property is treated as two separate trusts under IRC section

-trusts under IRC section 641.
-However, the IRS practice is to require the ESBT
+641. However, the IRS practice is to require

-cases, the income of the ESBT derived by the ESBT from investments in
+In these cases, the income of the ESBT derived by the ESBT from investments in

 subchapter S corporations is not reported, but rather the tax liability